 Clare Waismann, CAODC: It is not just simplistic, but I think that is a tremendous amount of responsibility put on the shoulders of the person getting treatment, the family expects this person to come back doing absolutely wonderful with plans for your future with, you know, a stable place.
 There such expectation that it makes it for frustration because they know the feeling of failure?
 “I’ve failed you.”
 Where they they did not.
-You know, there is a process, there is a process, and everybody speeds through that process is different.
+There is a process, there is a process, and everybody speeds through that process is different.

 Dwight Hurst, CMHC: Yeah.

 Dwight Hurst, CMHC: When we have stopped having what might be our primary way of coping with stress, you know, even if it was killing us, we’ve now stopped it.
 And we get into a situation where everyone’s like, OK, mission accomplished.
 And it’s like actually no, like mission begun, you know.
-You know, one of the things that we can forget is that we all cope with life in different ways.
-And I think if the way that people cope hasn’t been destructive to their life and their health and it isn’t illegal, maybe they do whatever they do, they have a hobby or something.
+One of the things that we can forget is that we all cope with life in different ways.
+And I think if the way people cope hasn’t been destructive to their lives and their health and it isn’t illegal, maybe they do whatever they do, they have a hobby or something.
 Maybe they do it a little too much.
 Maybe they still, you know, aren’t completely healthy in how they manage it.
 But they’ve never had to really look at it because it isn’t drugs, it isn’t alcohol.
 Nobody’s going to die or lose a job or get a, you know, criminal citation for it.
 So they’ve never really had to think about what would they do without it if you couldn’t have your, you know, that that racquetball game or whatever, and then tell me that my life is wonderful now that I stopped doing it.
 And there’s that component people have to be aware of, I think, when someone’s trying to be sober.

 David Livingston, LMFT: It’s not as if you go to treatment and then you’re cured.
 That’s not true.
 You can go to treatment and become sober.
-And in that way, you are certainly better and you can get time and you can get detoxed.
+And in that way, you are certainly better and you can get time and get detoxed.
 And all of that in terms of of being a goal is achievable.
 And and so that’s a possibility.
 But ultimately, if you’re alive, you’re going to have anxiety.
 If you’re alive, you’re going to have fear, periods of some feeling down, some level of even mild depression, you’re going to have.
 You’re going to have all of the elements that come with being alive.
 You’re going to have hopefully successes and certainly some failures and losses.
 Nobody avoids it.
 So that’s ultimately the goal in treatment.
 Like what kind of all talking about is to become psychologically minded like that.
 When you are afraid you have a capacity to think about the fear.
-Well, like, you can parse it and you have a way and you and if you’re struggling with it in a way that you can’t get a handle for, you’re not afraid to ask for help for it because we’re all better when we get help.
+Well, like, you can parse it and you have a way and you and if you’re struggling with it in a way that you can’t get a handle for, you’re not afraid to ask for help for it we’re all better when we get help.

 David Livingston, LMFT: And, you know, and none of us have it all figured out for ourselves, especially for ourselves.
 And so it isn’t just a kind of a one and out thing.
-It becomes a mode of living, a mode of being that gets internalized and understood as something to carry forward.
+It becomes a mode of living, a mode of being that gets internalized and understood to carry forward.
 And that’s how we’re healthier.
 And, you know, and it’s, you know, the danger of laying it out like that is it sounds daunting, right?
 It’s like, “Oh, my God, I got.
 So what is that?
 I got to do this forever or whatever.”
 You know, when people are in treatment or I mean, not like a detox or a long-term treatment, but you can continue therapy one hour a week.
 I mean, you’ve got to exercise more than one hour a week to stay in decent shape.
 It’s so, you know, just a way of understanding how to stay healthy is.
-You know, to me, that’s what I sort of, you know, and I think ultimately you’re both saying the same thing in your own way.
+To me, you know that’s what I sort of, you know, and I think ultimately you’re both saying the same thing in your own way.
 So I just agree.

 Dwight Hurst, CMHC: I like the attitude of health management.
 That’s one of the things I’ve really learned from from talking talking with you, Clare.
 And, David, you’re talking about really the extension of that, which is to say, my emotional health is just one component of any of my other health.